11 Common Sense Boating Tips for Beginners

 You might think this is more applicable to those who don’t know how to swim, but the truth is that most boating-related deaths happen because people weren’t wearing life jackets.

-In the summer, wearing a life jacket may be somewhat uncomfortable, and it might make you feel less intrepid and stylish.
+In the summer, wearing a life jacket may be uncomfortable, making you feel less intrepid and stylish.
 Nothing is more important than your life.
 Your safety at any cost comes first.
 When boating with anyone else, particularly someone who can't swim, you need to be extra careful.

 If you swim well, it's your decision.
 Perhaps in a quiet lake, wearing the life jacket isn't always really necessary, but if you're in a fast-moving river or an ocean with huge swells, that's another story altogether.